arduino/docs-content/content/arduino-cloud/03.cloud-interface/00.sketches/sketches.md

 ### Avoid Blocking Serial Communication

 `while(!Serial) {}` loops endlessly until the Serial Monitor is opened.
 This is a useful practice in cases where you want to see all debug output from the start of the sketch execution.
-However, when building IoT systems using **`while(!Serial){}` can hinder our project from running autonomously**, stopping the board from connecting to the network and IoT Cloud before manually opening the Serial Monitor.
+However, when building IoT systems using **`while(!Serial){}` can hinder our project from running autonomously**, stopping the board from connecting to the network and Arduino Cloud before manually opening the Serial Monitor.
 Therefore, it is recommended to consider removing the `while(!Serial){}` loop if it's not necessary.

 A common trick is to add a **`delay(1500);` command after `Serial.begin(9600);`**.
 This will slightly slow down the initialization of your device but will give you some time to open the serial monitor when you're interested in seeing its output without losing the very first lines.

 ## Create Agent

 The [Arduino Create Agent](https://github.com/arduino/arduino-create-agent) is a single binary that will appear on the menu bar and work in the background.
-It allows you to use the Arduino IoT Cloud and the Arduino Web Editor to seamlessly upload code to any board directly from the browser.
+It allows you to use the Arduino Cloud and the Arduino Web Editor to seamlessly upload code to any board directly from the browser.

 Downloading and installing the Arduino Create Agent plugin can be done following [this quick and easy process](https://create.arduino.cc/getting-started/plugin/welcome).